msc-acse/ACSE-6/README.md

 - Assignment 2: [Assignment](Assignment_1.docx) due by midnight on March 11th
 Register yourself here: https://classroom.github.com/a/Uk72MEFy (Note that this is an individual assignment)

-- Assignment 3: due March 17th
+- Assignment 3: [Assignment](Assignment_2.docx) due by midnight on March 17th
+Register yourself here: https://classroom.github.com/a/HTFRCddO (Note that this is an individual assignment)